 Reducing the chances of spreading infectious diseases is a "high priority" in the dental profession.
-Our office uses comoprehensive infection control procedures which comply with the "universal precautions" set and regulated by government and professional agenCies.
+Our office uses comprehensive infection control procedures which comply with the "universal precautions" set and regulated by government and professional agencies.

 Our staff is trained on how infectious diseases are transmitted, techniques of disease prevention, and the use of control procedures.
 We routinely monitor our infection control policies and update training as necessary.